The Regis School of the Sacred Heart: Tuition

 In 1993, the annual tuition was $3,000 ($ when adjusted for inflation) for half day preschool, $4,800 ($ when adjusted for inflation) for students in grades Kindergarten through fourth, and $5,000 ($ when adjusted for inflation) for fifth graders.
 Because, unlike parochial schools, Regis is not directly associated with the archdiocese, the archdiocese does not give a subsidy to the school.
 Anne Storey Carty, the headmistress, said during that year that, as paraphrased by Richard Vara of the Houston Chronicle, "the education is not cheap".
-The school, as of 1993, offers tuition assistance for families who qualify.
-Carty said, "We are not out to make this a school for the upper classes."
-The current tuition for the 2013–14 school year ranges through $20,000.